morgan-sam/project-management-platform/README.md

 <h4>Batching New Tasks</h4>
 <p>Multiple tasks can be added to the database by using a single template.</p>
 <p>Templates can be very quickly written using strings, although it will likely be much easier to intially use the wizard to generate the correct template string.</p>
+<p>To learn how to write templates, see the <a href='https://github.com/morgan-sam/Project-Management-Platform/#template-syntax'>template syntax section</a> of this document.</p>
 <p>To open the wizard for a template input, click the ⚡ button next to the corresponding form.</p>